Cramps but no period? Understand causes and find relief today

 - Hydration and diet: Drink plenty of water and eat a balanced diet to help with cramps from digestive issues or mild hormonal imbalances.

 - Over-the-counter pain relief: The best over-the-counter (OTC) medication for crampy abdominal pain depends on the underlying cause.
-Buscopan, paracetamol, Motilium, and Colpermin are all effective options for managing discomfort related to the gastrointestinal tract.
+However, there are effective options for treating discomfort in the gastrointestinal tract.

 - Heat therapy: Using a heating pad on your lower tummy can ease muscle cramps and period-like pain.